 Mid-Tier Confidence Picks for Late Games

 When managing your weekly board, it's easy to focus all attention on high- and low-confidence picks.
 However, mid-range values carry significant weight and often serve as the deciding factor in close weeks.
 Allocating those mid-tier rankings requires balancing risk with reward.
-Late afternoon and Sunday night games can be especially important, as they provide opportunities to adjust expectations based on how earlier picks perform.
+Late-afternoon and Sunday-night games can be especially important, as they provide opportunities to adjust expectations based on how earlier picks perform.
 A conservative mid-tier selection might protect a lead, while a more aggressive choice could be the key to a comeback.
 Sbtle moves often distinguish top-tier players in a competitive NFL confidence league setting.

 Avoiding Chasing Upsets